zanppa/gpxalt/README.md

 # gpxalt
 A simple program to replace GPX track altitudes with accurate altitude data of National Land Survey of Finland.

-Note that this program only works for tracks that are inside Finnish borderd.
+Note that this program only works for tracks that are inside Finnish borders.

 ## Background
 Since at least 2014 the National Land Survey of Finland (NLS, Maanmittauslaitos) has opened up lots of their data, including the laser scanned elevation data.
-There is elevation data for whole Finaldn with [10 m grid](https://www.maanmittauslaitos.fi/en/maps-and-spatial-data/expert-users/product-descriptions/elevation-model-10-m), and part of Finland also has [2m grid](https://www.maanmittauslaitos.fi/en/maps-and-spatial-data/expert-users/product-descriptions/elevation-model-2-m).
-The first has accuracy of 1.4 m while the second has 0.3 m accuracy.
+There is elevation data for whole Finland with [10 m grid](https://www.maanmittauslaitos.fi/en/maps-and-spatial-data/expert-users/product-descriptions/elevation-model-10-m), and part of Finland also has [2m grid](https://www.maanmittauslaitos.fi/en/maps-and-spatial-data/expert-users/product-descriptions/elevation-model-2-m).
+The first has altitude accuracy of 1.4 m while the second has 0.3 m accuracy.

-Because Finland is so close to the North Pole, the GPS elevation accuracy is very low. to increase the accuracy, I wrote this program to download relevant parts of the elevation data from NLS (the data is only available in tiles) and use that to replace the inaccurate elevation data of the GPX track with more accurate measured one.
+Because Finland is so close to the North Pole, the GPS elevation accuracy is very low.
+To increase the altitude accuracy in the GPS tracks, I wrote this program to download relevant parts of the elevation data from NLS (the data is only available in tiles) and use those to replace the inaccurate elevation data of the GPX track with more accurate measured one.

 ## Getting started
 This program is written in Python 2.7.
-It uses some external libraries, and I've included two in the repository.
+It uses some external libraries, and I've included two necessary ones in the repository.

 ### Prerequisites
 This program needs following external libraries: